pimotte/pimotte.github.io/_posts/2019-03-03-google-ctf-icon-file.md

   inflating: www.com
 ```

 The driver.txt file contains the flag!
-I did not end up figuring out what exactly is the deal with
-the `.ico` file.
 It turns out that unzipping the original `foo.ico` file also does the trick.
 The file is actually both a `.ico` and `.zip` file, taking advantage of the slack in both formats,
 as both have a header of sorts with offsets for the actual data, but in the case of `.ico` this
 header is at the front, whereas for `.zip` it is at the back.
 When I truncated the `.ico` header,